earthly/website/blog/_posts/2021-04-22-brown-green-language.md

 The Stack Overflow Developer Survey[^1] results are a great source of information about how developers work.
 I was looking at the 2020 results for some ideas on what programming languages we should add to our [documentation](https://docs.earthly.dev/basics/part-1-a-simple-earthfile) on containerized builds, and I noticed something interesting about the types of programming languages people like.
 It's something that doesn't seem to come up in various discussions of programming language preferences.

-The survey results have rankings for **The Most Dreaded Programming Languages** and **The Most Loved Programming Langauge**.
+The survey results have rankings for **The Most Dreaded Programming Languages** and **The Most Loved Programming Language**.
 Both rankings come from this question:

 > Which programming, scripting, and markup languages have you done extensive development work in over the past year, and which do you want to work